Ō Mātou Ākonga Learners and Providers

-• All ākonga (learners) we show for the Equine, Greyhound and Racing industry group are undertaking qualifications in Equine, with most being work-based.
-While enrolment numbers appear low, the size of the industry is small (the second smallest industry group across Muka Tangata).
+- All ākonga in the Equine, Greyhound and Racing industry group are undertaking Equine specific qualifications, with most being workplace-based.
+The size of the enrolment numbers is proportional to the size of the workforce.

-• Over half of all ākonga are enrolled in the New Zealand Certificate in Equine Studies (Level 2).
+- Around half of all ākonga are enrolled in the New Zealand Certificate in Equine Skills (Level 2).
 This provides entry-level skills in working safely and effectively around horses.

 Source: Tertiary Education Commission, Te Amorangi Mātauranga Matua - Reporting and Data Collection.